OpenAssessItToolkit/openassessit/README.md

 open catsaudit.md
 ```

 Your markdown file is complete.
 You can use it as-is, or augment the content with additional custom help text.
-I usually use MacDown and save them out as html files and host them on GitHub pages.
+The Markdown file needs an editor compatible with "Markdown Extras" like [MacDown](https://macdown.uranusjr.com/) then you can use it to export it to HTML and put it up on GitHub pages.

 ## Notes